eli-davidson-portfolio/noPromises/README.md

    ```

 4. **Bounded Buffers**
-   - All connections have fixed capacity
+   - Every connection has a fixed capacity
-   - Backpressure is handled explicitly
+   - Backpressure is explicit and manageable
-   - Go channels provide natural implementation
+   - Go channels provide the perfect primitive
    ```go
    type Connection[T any] struct {
        buffer    chan *IP[T]